tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 1. Surprise - expectancy
 1. Acceptance - disgust

-Scherer uses 16 Stimulus Evaluation Checks(SEC), they are organized in 4 groups: relevance detection, implication assessment, coping potential and normative significance.
+Scherer uses 16 Stimulus Evaluation Checks(SEC), they are organized in 4 groups: relevance detection, implication assessment, coping potential and normative significance.Comprehensive SECs structure, see appendix.
-Comprehensive SECs structure below:

-1. Relevance detection:
-  2. Novelty check:
-    3. Suddenness.
-    3. Familiarity.
-    3. Predictability.
-  2. Intrinsic pleasantness check.
-  2. Goal relevance.
-1. Implication assessment:
-  2. Causal Attribution check: intentional(int)/other/natural(nat)/negligence(neg)/chance(ch).
-  2. Outcome probability check.
-  2. Discrepancy from expectation check: consonant/dissonant.
-  2. Goal/need conduciveness check: high/obstruct.
-  2. Urgency check.
-1. Coping potential determination
-  2. Control check.
-  2. Power check.
-  2. Adjustment check.
-1. Normative significance evaluation:
-  2. Internal standards check.
-  2. External standards check.

 Each of stimulus evaluation checks has following set of possible values:

 1. very low (vl)